couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.2/couchbase-and-rails-tutorial.markdown

-Next step will be to configure Couchbase connection, this step should be familiar to the rails developer, because `couchbase-model` brings YAML-styled configuration, so if you know how `config/database.yml` works, you can make some assumtions about how `config/couchbase.yml` works.
+Next step will be to configure Couchbase connection, this step should be familiar to the rails developer, because `couchbase-model` brings YAML-styled configuration, so if you know how `config/database.yml` works, you can make some assumptions about how `config/couchbase.yml` works.
 To generate a config, use the `couchbase:config` generator:

+	shell> rails generate couchbase:config create  config/couchbase.yml

+Since our
-`shell> rails generate couchbase:config create  config/couchbase.yml` Since our bucket name differs from the project name, you should update the `bucket` property in the config.
+bucket name differs from the project name, you should update the `bucket` property in the config.
 Also if your Couchbase Server is not running on the local machine, you should also change the hostname in the config.
 After you’ve